Zero Escape: Main games

 A bundle containing the first two games, titled Zero Escape: The Nonary Games, was released for Windows, PlayStation 4, and PlayStation Vita in the West on March 24, 2017.
 In Japan, the Windows version launched on March 25 and the console versions on April 13 the same year.
 The European PlayStation Vita version was released on December 15.
 The Nonary Games was also released for Xbox One on March 22, 2022.

 The updated version of Nine Hours, Nine Persons, Nine Doors has separate Adventure and Novel modes; the Adventure mode presents the character interactions similar to the top screen of the original game, while Novel mode uses the additional narration from the bottom screen.
 Both modes have animated characters and voice acting.
 The updated version also includes a story flowchart, similar to the other two games in the series, to help players with getting to the game's true ending.
-However, it does not include the additional story content that was part of the iOS version.
-The final puzzle, however, is different.
+It does not include the additional story content that was part of the iOS version, but the final puzzle is different.
 The new version of Virtue's Last Reward is primarily based on the original PlayStation Vita version, but corrects some typographic errors.

 Other media and appearances

 A novelization of the first game, titled Kyokugen Dasshutsu 9 Jikan 9 Nin 9 no Tobira Alterna, was written by Kenji Kuroda and published by Kodansha in Japan in two volumes in 2010.
 An original video animation based on the beginning of the second game was made by Gonzo; it has been dubbed and released in English by Aksys Games.
 An untitled Flash game was made for Virtue's Last Reward and made available on the official Japanese developer website.
 An artbook featuring art from the first two games was published by SB Creative in 2012 in Japan; an artbook for the third game was released as a pre-order bonus in Japan, and is sold separately in the West.
-Music albums with the soundtracks of the first two games were released by Super Sweep on December 23, 2009 and April 19, 2012.
+Music albums with the soundtracks of the first two games were released by Super Sweep on December 23, 2009, and April 19, 2012, respectively.
 Aksys is also considering releasing merchandise based on the third game.

 Aksys and Spike Chunsoft worked with the Japanese puzzle event studio SCRAP to create Real Zero Escape: Trust on Trial, a real-life room escape game based on the Zero Escape universe, which was held at SCRAP's studio in Little Tokyo in Los Angeles for several months, starting in April 2016.
 Players had to solve real-life escape-the-room puzzles in the spirit of the Zero Escape series within a limited amount of time.